Image Slider

 A Tokyo resident walks by his bicycle in Aoyama Cemetery during cherry blossom season in Tokyo

-You can find cherry trees everywhere in Japan, from riverside to local neighborhood parks.
-Check out our guides to the best places to see cherry blossoms in Tokyo, Kyoto and Osaka:
+You can find cherry trees everywhere in Japan, from riversides to local neighborhood parks.
+Check out our guides to the best places to see cherry blossoms in Tokyo, Kyoto and Osaka.
+These popular areas have some of the best hanami spots in the country!

-Best things to do in Japan’s 2025 sakura season?
+Best Things to do in Japan’s 2026 Sakura Season

 A Japanese woman wearing a kimono is eating dango under cherry blossom trees in Tokyo